Unfulfilled Watch Tower Society predictions: 1878: End of the harvest

 In 1876, Russell adopted the belief promulgated by some Adventist preachers that Jesus' parousia, or presence, had begun in 1874 and that the gathering of the little flock preliminary to the grand climax was already in progress.
-Using a form of parallel dispensations that incorporated "types" and "antitypes"—historical situations that prefigured corresponding situations later in time—he calculated the harvest would extend only to 1878, at which time the gathered saints would be translated into spirit form.
-The year would also bring the beginning of the "exercise of power" of God's kingdom, with evidence that God's favor was returning to the Jews.
+Using a form of parallel dispensations that incorporated "types" and "antitypes"—historical situations that prefigured later periods—he calculated that the harvest would extend only to 1878, at which time the gathered saints would be translated into spirit form.

 The failure of Russell's prediction did not significantly alter the movement's short-term, date-focused orientation.
 In early 1881 Russell asserted that 1878 had, indeed, been a milestone year, marking the point at which "the nominal Christian churches were cast off from God's favor".
+In 1889, Russell wrote that God's kingdom began to exercise power in heaven in 1878, and that it indicated the return of God's favor to the Jews.